enricomarchesin/followupboss-to-mailchimp/README.md

-# sync-fub-2-mainchimp
+# FollowUpBoss to Mailchimp

-Sync all email address from FollowUpBoss to Mailchimp
+Sync all email address from FollowUpBoss to Mailchimp, including addresses of secondary contacts.